Skip to content

 7. binary For instance, any boolean value is considered less than any string.

-2. Compares wether a JSON value is less than a scalar or a scalar is less than a JSON value by converting the scalar to a JSON value and comparing both JSON values according to 1.
+2. Compares whether a JSON value is less than a scalar or a scalar is less than a JSON value by converting the scalar to a JSON value and comparing both JSON values according to 1.

 Template parameters